-- Employer's Credit for Basic Skills Education.
-Businesses which provide or sponsor basic skills education that enhances reading, writing, or mathematical skills up to and including the 12th grade, or classes to receive a GED certificate, may receive a tax credit.
+- 101 Employer's Credit for Basic Skills Education.
+Businesses which provide or sponsor an approved adult basic skills program may receive a tax credit.
 The program is administered by the Department of Technical and Adult Education.
-This credit should be claimed on Form IT-BE.
-For more information, refer to O.C.G.A. §48-7-41.
-The credit changes significantly for tax years beginning on or after January 1, 2016.
-Please see the regulation for more information. - Employer's Credit for Approved Employee Retraining.
+For taxable years beginning on or after January 1, 2016, taxpayers must request preapproval to claim this credit.
+This credit should be claimed on Form IT-BE 2016.
+For more information, refer to O.C.G.A. §48-7-41 and Revenue Regulation 560-7-8-.55. - Employer's Credit for Approved Employee Retraining.
 The retraining tax credit allows employers to claim certain costs of retraining employees to use new equipment new technology, or new operating systems.
 For tax years beginning on or after January 1, 2009, approved retraining shall not include any retraining on commercially, mass produced software packages for word processing, database management, presentations, spreadsheets, e-mail, personal information management, or computer operating systems except a retraining tax credit shall be allowable for those providing support or training on such software.
 The credit is calculated at 50% of the direct costs of retraining full-time employees, up to \$500 per employee per approved retraining program per year.
 For tax years beginning on or after January 1, 2009, there is a cap of \$1,250 per year per full-time employee who has successfully completed more than one approved retraining program.
 The credit may be utilized up to 50% of the taxpayer's total state income tax liability for a tax year.
 For tax years beginning on or after January 1, 2009, the credit must be claimed within 1 year instead of the normal 3 year statute of limitation period.
-Credits claimed but not used may be carried forward for 10 years.
+Credits claimed but not used may carried forward for 10 years.
 For a copy of the Retraining Tax Credit Procedures Guide, contact the Department of Technical and Adult Education at 404-253-2800 or visit their website.
 This credit should be claimed on Form IT-RC, with Program Completion forms signed by Department of Technical and Adult Education personnel attached.
-For more information, refer to O.C.G.A. §48-7-40.5. - Employer's Jobs Tax Credit.
-This credit provides for a statewide job tax credit for any business or headquarters of any such business engaged in manufacturing, warehousing and distribution, processing, telecommunications, broadcasting, tourism, or research and development industries, but does not include retail businesses.
+For more information, refer to O.C.G.A.§48-7-40.5. - Employer's Jobs Tax Credit.
+This credit provides for a statewide job tax credit for any business or headquarters of any such business engaged in manufacturing, warehousing and distribution, processing, telecommunications, broadcasting, tourism or research and development industries, but does not include retail businesses.
 If other requirements are met, job tax credits are available to businesses of any nature, including retail businesses, in counties recognized and designated as the 40 least developed counties.

 Tier Designation County Rankings New Jobs Created Credit Amount

-Tier 1 1 through 71 1 through 71 5 or more
+Tier 1 1 through 71 5 or more \$3,500

 Tier 2 72 through 106 10 or more \$2,500

 Tier 3 107 through 141 15 or more \$1,250

 Tier 4 142 through 159 25 or more \$750